wangchning/vocabulary/Vocabulary.md

 ### petition
 - We recently presented the government with a petition signed by 4500 people.

+### post
+Another word for you job is your post.
+- Now that we have good context on linear transformations, it's time to get to main topic of this post -- affine transformations.

+#### poster
+: a sign posted in a public place as an advertisement.

 ### practical
 - Qualification are important but practical experience is always an advantage.